CorinaMurg/a11y-engineer-homework/README.md

 **Responsive Design**: I used a mobile-first approach, with media queries optimizing the layout for larger screens.

 ## Important aspect to address & Questions
-**focus vs. focus-visible**:
+**1. focus vs. focus-visible**:
-For in-focus states, it was not clear from the UI snapshot which of the two is required.
+<br>For in-focus states, it was not clear from the UI snapshot which of the two is required.
 I decided to use `focus` since it has a more general use.

-**Display of error messages**:
-**Managing focus when there are error meesages**
+**2. Display of error messages + Managing focus when there are error meesages**
 <br> I bundled all error messages under one `aria-live` element.
 Right now, the screen reader announces the number of error messages, then reads the list of errors.
 A keyboard user has to then navigate back from the button to a given input field.

 Question: Should the focus be sent to the first input with an error?

-**Use input type `email`**
-<br>**Checking for patterns in entered data**
+**3. Use input type `email` OR Check for patterns in all entered data**

-No hint from the snapshot, so I assumed it was expected.
+<br>No hint from the snapshot, so I added the type to the `email` input.
 It does a good job (though not perfect!) reminding users if the input is invalid, so I did not use JS to add an error message.
 Plus, on mobile devices it has the added benefit of bringing up the appropriate keyboard.

-Question: Should I use JavaScript to validate inputs based on certain patterns?
-Example: the “required” attribute on email ensures that users are reminded about a missing @ or text after @, but it does not check for missing domain extensions.
-The Full Name and Message inputs have no validation other that checking for an empty field.
+Caveats: the type email ensures that users are reminded about a missing @ or text after @, but it does not check for missing domain extensions.
+Also, the Full Name and Message inputs have no validation other that checking for an empty field.

+Question: Should I use JavaScript to validate all inputs based on certain patterns?